smkatz12/CS230_DAA/README.md

 `src/util.py`: utility functions for loading in networks and evaluating them on images from X-Plane 11

-`src/CS230_results.ipynb`: notebook with results analysis and figure generation code
+`src/CS230_results.ipynb`: notebook with results analysis and figure generation codes

 `models/`: contains models for three trials